Get your novel out of your head and onto the page!

 -how to make every chapter buzz with suspense, no matter the genre

 WHAT YOU'LL GET

-Course Structure: This course includes eight modules.
+Course Structure: This course includes five modules.
 Each module consists of instructional videos, written lectures, an assignment, and discussion forums.
 When you enroll, you receive immediate access to the first module.
 You'll receive a new module each week.
 You can access your course at any time, from any device.
 Students may also submit questions for video response by the instructor.

 Goals and Outcomes: You will leave this class with a clear understanding of how to write a novel.
-You'll get a firm grasp on the elements of narrative craft that make up a novel: plot, characterization, point of view, dialogue, setting and description, and theme.
-We'll end with a module on revision, providing you with clear next steps to take in your novel writing journey.
+You'll get a firm grasp on key elements of narrative craft that make up a novel: characterization, point of view, setting and description, and suspense.
+You'll write your opening chapter and several scenes and chapters.